Best Rewards Credit Cards of 2026

 • 5%

-Virgin Atlantic has re-launched their Flying Miles rewards credit cards, and the new Reward and Reward+ cards offer some of the best potential rewards of any credit card—great news for frequent Virgin flyers.
-While the Rewards+ card does come with a hefty £160 per year annual fee, cardholders get an easy-to-earn welcome bonus of 15,000 Flying Club miles (potentially worth £150 and triggered with your first purchase), high rewards rates around 1.5% on general spending, 3% on eligible Virgin Atlantic/Holidays spending and the chance to earn perks like Premium upgrades, 2-4-1 Companion Vouchers or even airport lounge access (if you're Gold).
+Keep in mind that the Rewards+ card does come with a £160 per year annual fee, but cardholders get an easy-to-earn welcome bonus of 18,000 Flying Club miles (potentially worth £180 and triggered with your first purchase), higher rewards rates around 1.5% on general spending, 3% on eligible Virgin Atlantic/Holidays spending and the chance to earn the extra rewards.

 Summary